ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-1-1.md

-Chapter: Why Lifelong Learning is Important
+Why Lifelong Learning is Important
 ===========================================

 In this chapter, we will delve into the significance of lifelong learning and explore why it plays a crucial role in personal and professional development.
 Lifelong learning is the continuous process of acquiring knowledge, skills, and attitudes throughout one's life.
 By understanding the importance of lifelong learning, readers can embrace it as a valuable tool for success in an ever-changing world.